Supervariable Approach to the Nilpotent Symmetries for a Toy Model of the Hodge Theory: Nilpotency and anticommutativity: Supervariable approach to a 1D rigid rotor

 \section{Nilpotency and anticommutativity: Supervariable approach to a 1D rigid rotor}

-In this section, we discuss in detail the nilpotency and absolute anticommutativity of the (anti-)co-BRST charges within the framework of supervariable approach.
-We also {\it briefly} mention about the same properties that are associated with the (anti-)BRST charges because this has been already discussed, to some extent, in our earlier work [4].
-In fact, we shall pinpoint only a few subtle points connected with the (anti-) BRST charges which have {\it not} been mentioned in our earlier work [4].
-For instance, we shall touch upon the absolute anticommutativity of the BRST and anti-BRST charges and its geometrical meaning in the language of the translational generators, ($\partial_\theta,\,\partial_{\bar\theta}$).
+In this section, we discuss the nilpotency and absolute anticommutativity properties of the (anti-)co-BRST charges within the framework of supervariable approach.
+We also {\it briefly} mention about the same properties that are associated with the nilpotent (anti-)BRST charges because this has been already discussed, to some extent, in our earlier work [4].
+In fact, we shall pinpoint only a few subtle points connected with the (anti-)BRST charges which have {\it not} been mentioned in our earlier work [4].
+For instance, we shall touch upon the absolute anticommutativity of the BRST and anti-BRST charges and its geometrical meaning in the language of the translational generators, ($\partial_\theta,\,\partial_{\bar\theta}$) within the framework of our approach.

 To begin with, first of all, we note that the (anti-)co-BRST charges ($Q_{(a)d}$) can be expressed in the following forms within the framework of the supervariable approach, namely;